 Before my visit to Cambridge, England, punting meant kicking the ball to the other team in American football.
 Well, here there is a totally different type of punting.
 It involves a canoe-like boat that you maneuver around using a long pole.

 Cambridge is about an hour away from London Liverpool Station by train, which is probably the best way to get there as parking can be an issue on a busy day.
 We drove and found parking at the Grafton Center, which is a nice mall that also has a movie theater.
-We walked through the mall and found our way to the Cam river.
+We walked through the mall and found our way to the Cam, the river in Cambridge.
 The town has so much charm, I really enjoyed seeing all the traditional English homes and buildings.

 We walked along the Cam river towards the section where they allow punting.
 We saw some traditional canal boats and there were also many nice restaurants right on the river.
 An eager salesman from a Cambridge Punting company approached us and asked if we were interested in punting on the Cam.
 There are two options – you can do the punting yourself or you can join a group tour with an experienced punter who will also teach you more about Cambridge.